lele394/Infinite-Lagrange-Research-Agreement-Tool/README.md

 Planned features :
 * ship options preview : done
-* filters preview : input filters to see possible outcomes : next in line
+* filters preview : input filters to see possible outcomes : done
-* apply selected ship options to the filter preview : 2nd in line
+* apply selected ship options to the filter preview : next in line
 * save current selection in local cache/text format : planned
 * makin it look dop' : once all 3 main features are implemented